statful/statful-client-javascript/README.md

 ```

 ```
-// Measure and Timer from the navigationStart eent until the current time
+// Measure and Timer from the navigationStart event until the current time

 var options = {
     tags: {mark: my_tag}